mstop4/chatty/README.md

 Real-time web chat app.
 The client app server for **[Chatty App Server](https://github.com/mstop4/chatty-server)**.

-Allows users to send and receive text messages, images, Youtube videos in real-time using any web browser.
+Allows users to send and receive text messages, images, and Youtube videos in real-time using any web browser.

 ## Getting Started